-• In certain conditions fuel is extremely flammable and highly explosive.

-• A fire or explosion from fuel can burn you, others, and cause property damage.
+In certain conditions, fuel is extremely flammable and highly explosive.
+A fire or explosion from gasoline can burn you and others and can damage property.

-- Drain fuel from the fuel tanks when the engine is cold.
+- Drain fuel from the fuel tank when the engine is cold.
 Do this outdoors in an open area.
-Wipe up any fuel that spills. - Never drain fuel near an open flame or where fumes may be ignited by a spark. - Never smoke while handling fuel. - 1.
-Park the traction unit on a level surface, to ensure that the fuel tanks drain completely. - 2.
-Lower the loader arms and stop the engine.
+Wipe up any spills. - Never smoke when draining gasoline, and stay away from an open flame or where a spark may ignite the fumes. - 1.
+Park the traction unit on a level surface, to ensure that the fuel tanks drain completely. - Lower the loader arms and stop the engine.
 Remove the key. - 3.
 Shut off the fuel valve on the bottom of the fuel tank (Fig. 31).

 - 1. Fuel valve - 4.
-Open the rear access cover; refer to Opening the Rear Access Cover, page 27. - 5.
+Open the rear access cover; refer to Opening the Rear Access Cover, page 23. - 5.
 Loosen the hose clamp at the fuel filter and slide it up the fuel line away from the filter. - 6.
 Pull the fuel line off of the fuel filter, open the fuel valves, and allow the fuel to drain into a fuel can or drain pan.

-- Note: Now is the best time to install a new fuel filter because the fuel tank is empty. - 7.
-Install the fuel line onto the fuel filter. - 8.
+Note: Now is the best time to install a new fuel filter because the fuel tank is empty.

+- 7. Install the fuel line onto the fuel filter. - 8.
 Slide the hose clamp close to the fuel filter to secure the fuel line. - 9.
 Close the rear access cover. - 10.
 Open the fuel valve on the bottom of the fuel tank.